George Floyd murder: What has changed since his death a year ago? | DW | 25.05.2021

-One year later, the murder of George Floyd led to further calls for reforms in policing.
-But many Americans say not enough has happened to help stop police violence against Black people.
+The murder of George Floyd led to renewed calls for reforms in policing.
+But one year on, many Americans say not enough has happened to help stop police violence against Black people.

 The guilty verdict against Derek Chauvin brought some closure, however police reforms are still a long way off